 It features eyewear from the famous Oliver Goldsmith Collection, a designer who invented the notion of modern ‘designer glasses’.

 Think 20th Century icons.
-Grace Kelly, Colin Firth, Michael Caine and Audrey Hepburn are all featured in the show togther with iconic style makers like Givenchy, Dior and Vidal Sassoon.
+Grace Kelly, Colin Firth, and Michael Caine are all featured in the show together with iconic style makers like Givenchy, Dior and Vidal Sassoon.

 From Audrey Hepburn’s huge fashion shades to Peter Sellers’ trademark spectacles and John Lennon’s iconic gold rimmed glasses, there’s a real feeling of fashion and fun in this exhibition.